 A Caricature is among the most popular of art forms.
-It is common for comic the representations of the rich and famous, the wicked, and the powerful often appear regularly in newspapers, magazines and websites around the world.
-While the caricatures may contain different goals and agendas, the most striking features of caricature is the distortion of subjects large head and small body.
+It is common for comic representations of the rich and famous, the wicked, and the powerful often appear regularly in newspapers, magazines, and websites around the world.
+While the caricatures may contain different goals and agendas, the most striking feature of caricature is the distortion of subjects large head and small body.
 Whether the target is a Dictator, a successful lawyer, or the Queen of Spain, the caricaturist’s intention is to reveal a personality or characteristic through the comic exaggeration of their most visible feature, habit, or trait.

 The modern art of caricature—that is, the art of drawing funny faces that are often distorted portraits of actual people—traces its roots back to Leonardo da Vinci, although we don’t know whether Leonardo’s “caricatures” of handsome and ugly heads were intended to be funny or were made as quasi-scientific investigations of the deforming effects of age, and of the forces that generate these deformations.

-With their gross distortion and exaggerated postures the portraits of people created by caricaturists seem far from the real the human body.
+With their gross distortion and exaggerated postures, the portraits of people created by caricaturists seem far from the real human body.
 However, this appearance is deceptive.
 The study of caricature can reveal a lot about changing attitudes to body shape, diet, and sexual activity.
 In the seventeenth and eighteenth centuries, caricaturists were much influenced by the work of G. B. Della Porter (De Humana Physiognomia, 1586); Charles Le Brun (Expression des Passions, 1698); and Johann Kaspar Lavater (Physiognomische Fragmente, 1775).

 Caricature in the modern sense seems to have been created by Gian Lorenzo Bernini.
 He was the first to create satirical drawings of recognizable people.
 Interestingly, he seems to have somehow turned this art into a backhanded form of flattery, similar to the celebrity roasts.
 Being important enough to satirize was proof of one’s importance.

 In the 18th and 19th centuries, the art form developed as a mix of the crude and obvious, and the obscure and arcane.
-At one level, it reduces the language of visual expression to its most uncultured elements, and certain devices seem to be repeated such as: processions of odd-looking people, exaggerated faces, people with animal like faces, and bathroom humor.
+At one level, it reduces the language of visual expression to its most uncultured elements, and certain devices seem to be repeated such as: processions of odd-looking people, exaggerated faces, people with animal-like faces, and bathroom humor.

 At the same time, drawings often contain sophisticated puns and in-jokes, rooted in wordplay.
-Possibly the most famous examples of this are the series of lithographs by Honore Daumier from early 1830s representing King Louis-Philippe in the form of a pear.
+Possibly the most famous examples of this are the series of lithographs by Honore Daumier from the early 1830s representing King Louis-Philippe in the form of a pear.
 The monarch’s face, with its large jowls, was pear-shaped, and so was his rotund body.
-In French slang the word for pear, le poire, was also a colloquial term for “simpleton.”
+In French slang, the word for pear, le poire, was also a colloquial term for “simpleton.”
 Also the king’s initials, L. P., could be read Le Poire.
 The basic visual trope communicates its message clearly, even if we don’t grasp the wordplay.
 We can gather that the king was being ridiculed for being sluggish and obese.
 Often particularly with political satire, this sort of punning became almost deliberately arcane, rather in the fashion of the iconography of medieval saints.

 The anthropomorphic caricature was hugely popular from the middle of the nineteenth century.
 These caricatures provide a record, of changing attitudes toward the human body, its form, and its functions.
 The practice of caricature also has connotations of moral judgment, as well as bodily excess or mere physical form.